A Full Checklist for Your Home Workstation Setup

 6. Planning Your Home Office Décor

-Before you decorate and personalize your home workspace design, it’s important to visualize what you want the end product to be like.
+Before you decorate and personalize your at home workstation ideas, it’s important to visualize what you want the end product to be like.
 Do you want a minimalist office, a vintage-looking one, or something ultra-modern?
 These are just some of the questions you can ask yourself and are likely to have done so already at the stage of selecting your office furniture.
 If you want to make any major changes to the room, like changing the carpet or repainting the walls, then you can look into these and other renovation services.

 Less impactful changes you can make to decorate your office include changing the curtains, adding some wall hangings, plants and flowers, souvenirs, and special bookshelves.
 Don't forget a few personal and fun items to lighten the mood and help you feel your most comfortable and inspired.
 Maybe you can use a framed picture of your family.
 You can add your favorite motivational quotes in any form you may have them, be it a poster, mat, mug, or other artwork.
 A cute sign by the door or welcome mat are other ideas of how you can decorate your office and make it feel special.